Responding to Coronavirus

 Parks and trails will remain open during normal hours.
 Please practice physical distancing, it applies outdoors too!

 The JCPRD Administration Building and Visitor Services counter are open, please do not enter if you are not feeling well.
-We request you wear a mask when entering any JCPRD facility.
+You are required to wear a mask when entering any JCPRD facility.
 Restroom facilities remain open during regular park hours.

 JCPRD fishing, boating, and archery permits can be purchased at JCPRD Administration Building in Shawnee Mission Park, registration office in Antioch Park, and the Clubhouse at Meadowbrook Park or on-line.
 They may also be purchased at Bass Pro Shop at the customer service counter, store hours are 10 a.m. - 6 p.m., seven days a week.
 To purchase a JCPRD permit over the phone with a credit card, call (913) 438-7275, Monday - Friday from 8 a.m. - 4:30 p.m. and Saturday and Sunday from 9 a.m. - 5 p.m.
 A receipt will be emailed to serve as a temporary permit and you will receive your physical permit by mail.
 Kansas State fishing licenses can be purchased at those retailers, as well as online at ksoutdoors.com/License-Permits.

 The Registration Office at Antioch Park is open, please do not enter if you are not feeling well.
 You may reach them by calling (913) 831-3359, Monday - Friday from 8:30 am - 5 pm.
-To register for programs, visit JCPRD.com.
+To register for programs, click here.